 James Banks, Owner / Instructor

-What is Neuroplasticity and why understanding what it is will improve your training and performance
+What is Neuroplasticity and why understanding what it is will improve your training and performance.

 Today I’m going to discuss a topic that is studied for years to fully understand, but I am going to break it down to its simplest form so to make it palatable and not so boring.
 I’m going to skim the very surface as to what Neuroplasticity is and explain why understanding what it is will assist you in your self-defense training.
 First off, the definition of Neuroplasticity as defined by the Oxford Dictionary as; “the ability of the brain to form and reorganize synaptic connections, especially in response to learning or experience or following injury”.
 Those of you who have attended my courses have heard me speak about neural pathways and their importance.
 Developing this network is paramount in developing you as the individual that you want and need to become.
 I’d like to discuss some easy steps to take so to change your brain, thus changing your habits.

 Your brain is being shaped, molded and changed by your experiences every day.
 These external experiences cause very real internal changes.
 Rewiring your brain is a very dynamic process that occurs within the partnership of your mind and body.
 They are interconnected as a complex system to ensure your survival.
 This being the case, you can use your mind to change your brain and increase your performance.
 Let’s discuss how.
 The human brain is made up of an estimated 100 billion neurons making a total of 100 trillion neural connections.
 Mental exercise strengthens the neural pathways in your brain associated with what you focus on with your thoughts and performance.
 To simplify this, if you focus on training and mindset with your thoughts and awareness, you strengthen performance pathways.
-A large percentage or individuals live on autopilot the vast majority of the time.
+A large percentage of individuals live on autopilot the vast majority of the time.
 This is because our neural pathways operate under the path of least resistance.
 The most used path is the most robust and easiest to travel.
 This allows you to conserve mental energy and instantly respond to your life experiences.
 This type of automatic conditioning can be seen in the body memory of top performance athletes.
 It can also be seen the last time you drove home from work and did not recall the entire trip.
 It is what we refer to as “Condition White”.
-Learning and development does not occur in condition white.
+Learning and development does not occur in Condition White.

 Our Mission Statement starts out as, “Phase Line Defense believes in educating individuals in self-defense techniques, changing perspectives on self-defense, and assisting people in developing a positive mindset to overcome threat situations”.
 This POSITIVE MINDSET is the very basis in which we must start our building process.
 A thought without intense emotion and feeling has no meaning, no value, and no real power to effectively engage your neural pathways.
 Intensity of emotion and feeling is required to take your experience and make it a solidified habit.
 This being said, you should become emotionally connected to your training.
 This is made easy by training with a positive mindset, which is much needed for your defensive mindset (please read my May 2018 Article - What is a DEFENSIVE MINDSET?
 How do I develop it?).
 Feel emotionally connected to your training and you’ll also have an even greater sense of accomplishment, mainly because you actually will accomplish more.
-This is why I have in our Mission Statement that “Phase Line Defense is all about you and what YOU can accomplish when you put your mind to it.
-Put your mind to it”.
+This is why I have in our Mission Statement that “Phase Line Defense is all about you and what YOU can accomplish when you put your mind to it."
+Put your mind to it.
 Become emotionally connected to your training and you will absolutely surprise yourself as to what you can accomplish out here.